CharlieYJH/Realbook-Downloader/README.md

 ```
 <br/>

-The lead sheets will be saved in the following folder
+The lead sheets will be saved in the following folder:
 ```
 Realbook-Downloader/Lead Sheets/
 ```